-According to Brewer’s Choice, standard home-brewed beer should never be brewed at temperatures above 25⁰C and that ale should ideally be brewed around 18-20⁰C and lager at a cool 12⁰C, with a slower process promising the best results.
+According to Brewer’s Choice, standard home-brewed beer should never be brewed at temperatures above 25⁰C, ale should ideally be brewed around 18-20⁰C and lager at a cool 12⁰C.
 Ideally, home brewers should place their brew in a temperature controlled fridge with a temperature monitor attached.
 Often, however, it is more convenient to use outdoor space, such as garages and sheds, which are more subject to temperature change and can require the individual to cover or shade their beer as conditions change seasonally.
 In this case, it is ideal to have some form of monitoring or warning system in place as temperatures change.

 A low cost, standalone logger, this is the perfect device to simply leave to log and retrieve manually to access and analyse the data by plugging the device into the PC using the USB port.
 Due to their IP67 water resistant rating they can be left in cold or damp outside environments.
 Once data is dowloaded via the PC it can be graphed, printed or expoerted for further analysis.